juanignaciosl/cartodb-chrome-extension/Readme.md

 Click the icon in order to set your user and apikey.

 You will see CartoDB icon on top of every table that we think you'd like to import to CartoDB.
 If there's a table without the icon you can right click on it.

+You'll also see the icon next to download links of supported extensions, like this <a href="https://raw.githubusercontent.com/juanignaciosl/cartodb-chrome-extension/master/test/file.csv">CSV</a>.
+Zip files doesn't display the icon, but if there's a zip with geometries (SHPs, other supported extensions, etc) you can import it by right clicking on it.